Yaso01n/Sampling-Studio/README.md

 ![upload](https://user-images.githubusercontent.com/87495750/197377452-9403444c-ba13-4d1e-96db-9bbe006b7f6d.png)

 ### 9.Uploaded signal feautures
-#### you can use the same feautures that are in generating a signal like add a signal, sum a signal, add noise, signal sampling, signal interpolation and downloading the signal again.
+#### you can use the same feautures that are in generating a signal like add signals, remove signals, add noise, signal sampling, signal interpolation and downloading the signal again.